microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 #### Scenario: Open new tabs in most recently used window

+> 👉 **Note**: This scenario is covered in depth in the spec titled "Windows
+> Terminal Session Management".
+This section is intended to be an overview of
+> the scenario.
+It should help show how window management fits in the larger
+> picture of the other process model changes.

 A common feature of many browsers is that when a web URL is clicked somewhere, the web page is opened as a new tab in the most recently used window of the browser.
 This functionality is often referred to as "glomming", as the new tab